yandex-cloud/terraform-provider-yandex/docs/resources/mdb_postgresql_cluster_beta.md

 - `description` (String)
 - `folder_id` (String) ID of the folder that the cluster belongs to.
 - `labels` (Map of String) Custom labels for the cluster as key-value pairs.
+- `security_group_ids` (Set of String) A set of ids of security groups assigned to hosts of the cluster.

 ### Read-Only